How to Contact Us:

 OUR HISTORY

-The concept of a sister city relationship between the towns of Pettoranello di Molise, Italy and Princeton Township, Mercer County New Jersey, started in a conversation between three mayors, Marchand and Litvack of Princeton and Paolino of Pettoranello.
+The concept of a sister city relationship between the towns of Pettoranello di Molise, Italy and Princeton Township, Mercer County New Jersey, started in a conversation between three mayors, Phyllis Marchand and Cathleen Litvack of Princeton and Camillo Paolino of Pettoranello.
 They thought that such a relationship between the 3,000 Princeton descendants and the present townspeople of Pettoranello could be a vehicle to enrich both communities.

 The organization, which started as a committee of a few interested people, within months, evolved into a full-blown Foundation.
 Its mission was to have cultural, medical, athletic and musical exchanges between the two cities, which materialized in 1992, 1994, 1996, 2002, 2006.